VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 - *00:20-00:25* I mark the files `a-file.txt` and `another-file.txt`.
 To indicate they are marked vim shows us the name of the files in bold.

-- *00:25-00:27*  I press `mm` to move the files, and these desappear from the current window.
+- *00:25-00:27*  I press `mm` to move the files, and these disappear from the current window.

 - *00:29* Now I check if the files are inside `test dir` (they are).